Load Password Protected Document – Secure Comparison in Java

 - Security policies often prohibit uploading protected documents to cloud‑based tools

-- Version control becomes nightmare when multiple stakeholders are involved
+- Version control becomes a nightmare when multiple stakeholders are involved

 - Compliance requirements demand detailed audit trails of document changes